xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 `xenvm`:

 - a CLI which talks the `xenvmd` protocol to query / update LVs
-- can be run on any host, calls are forwarded by `xapi`
+- can be run on any host, calls (except "format" and "upgrade") are forwarded by `xapi`
 - can "format" a LUN to prepare it for `xenvmd`
 - can "upgrade" a LUN to prepare it for `xenvmd`